SAP-archive/teched2020-DEV269/exercises/ex3_advanced_cli/03_edit_shoot.md

 kubectl apply -f shoot.yaml
 ```

+**Note:** You might face an error message similar to this one: `Operation cannot be fulfilled on shoots.core.gardener.cloud: the object has been modified; please apply your changes to the latest version and try again`

+In this case please remove the `resourceVersion` field from the `metadata` section of you shoot.yaml and retry to apply the changes.

 ### Observe the reconciliation

 Change back to the overview page.
 Now that you introduced changes into the cluster configuration, a reconcilation process will take place which is displayed to you in the _Status_ field.